Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime: Klein-Gordon equation

-The equations of motion (\ref{eq:KG_equation}) for the metric (\ref{eq:metric_KNBH}) lead in a system of two separated ordinary differential equations (ODEs) for the angular and radial parts of the scalar wave function, which due to the spherical symmetry can be written as $\Psi(t,r,\theta,\phi)=\mbox{e}^{-i \omega t}R(r)S(\theta)\mbox{e}^{i m \phi}$, where $\omega$ is the frequency (energy) of the scalar particle, and $m$ is now the azimuthal quantum number.
-The ODEs are given by Eqs.~(24) and (25) in Ref.~\cite{AnnPhys.350.14}, namely,
+The equation of motion (\ref{eq:KG_equation}), for the metric given by Eq.~(\ref{eq:metric_KNBH}), lead in a system of two separated ordinary differential equations (ODEs) for the angular and radial parts of the scalar wave function, which are given by Eqs.~(24) and (25) in Ref.~\cite{AnnPhys.350.14}.
+However, in the present work, we will obtain the general solutions for both angular and radial part of the Klein-Gordon equation.
+Thus, with this aim, we write the scalar wave function as $\Psi(t,r,\theta,\phi)=\mbox{e}^{-i \omega t}R(r)P(\theta)\mbox{e}^{i m \phi}$, where $\omega$ is the frequency (energy) of the scalar particle, $R(r)$ is the radial function, $P(\theta)$ is the angular function, and $m$ is an integer (which can be, without loss of generality, called as the magnetic quantum number).
+The new ODEs for the angular and radial parts are given by

 and